Untangling the Effects of Down-Sampling and Selection in Genetic Programming: Methods

-Our symbolic regression problems were computationally cheaper than our program synthesis runs, allowing us to perform 200 replicate runs for each of our symbolic regression experiments.
 To make the comparisons fair, we ensure that all methods (regardless of down-sampling) use the same number of program executions.
-In this work, we limited all symbolic regression runs to 3.3 million program evaluations.
+We limited all runs to 60,000,000 program executions, which is equivalent to running a full GP run (with no down-sampling) for 300 generations.